zencart/documentation/content/user/upgrading/convert_to_utf8.md

 weight: 20
 ---

-### Do I need to convert to UTF-8?
+## Do I need to convert to UTF-8?

-Short answer: yes.
+**Short answer: yes.**

 Modern databases can handle "multibyte characters" such as emojis.
 Older databases cannot.

 If your customers enter emoji symbols in order-comments or contact-us emails, it may trigger errors on your store resulting in unexpected results and lost details.
+Sometimes spammers use these symbols in an effort to trip up your store with error logs and wasted CPU processing.

-Also, older database structures don't handle non-english characters as well as utf8 does, which is why utf8 has been the international "standard" for many years.
+Also, older database structures don't handle non-english characters as well as utf8 does, [which is why utf8](https://www.youtube.com/watch?v=MijmeoH9LT4) has been the international "standard" for many years.

+### What does my store currently use?
 Since Zen Cart v1.5.0 all **new** sites create database tables with the UTF8 character-set.<br>
 Since Zen Cart v1.5.6 all **new** sites create database tables with the UTF8MB4 character-set.